hugo-fixit/docs/content/documentation/content-management/markdown-syntax/basics/index.en.md

 ![Alt text](https://octodex.github.com/images/stormtroopocat.jpg "The Stormtroopocat")

-Like links, images also have a footnote style syntax:
+Like links, images also have a reference-style syntax:

 ```markdown
 ![Alt text][id]